zenodegenkamp/zenodegenkamp/README.md

-# 👾 ABOUT ME
+# ABOUT ME

-`Front End Developer` - `ENTREPRENEUR` - `UX DESIGNER` - `PRODUCT OWNER`
+**`Front End Developer` - `ENTREPRENEUR` - `UX DESIGNER` - `PRODUCT OWNER` **

-Hi there 👋 I'M ZENO, A DRIVEN PROFESSIONAL WITH A BACKGROUND IN BUSINESS AND IT.
-I'M PASSIONATE ABOUT FITNESS, READING, AND TRAVEL.
-NOW, I'M AIMING TO EXCEL AS A PRODUCT OWNER.
-EXPLORE MY PROFILE TO LEARN MORE ABOUT ME!
+Hi there 👋 I'm Zeno, a driven young professional with a background in business and IT.
+I have a Master's degree in Entrepreneurship and a Bachelor's degree in Business Administration, as well as a minor in programming.
+I have experience working in the IT industry, where I have held roles as a team leader, IT tester, and project coordinator.
+In my free time, I love to go to the gym, read a book, or travel around the world!
+I am currently looking for opportunities to apply my skills and knowledge in the role of Product Owner.

 ---